ShayanParsai/Casino-Royale/README.md

 # Goals

-Add function to create new user and same the information (Name/PW)
+Add function to create new user/password and store the information either on local or online

 Add new minigames like roulette/card game